openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 ### zsh: no matches found : openvino-dev[...]

-If you use zsh (Z shell) iterperter, that is the default shell for macOS starting with version 10.15 (Catalina), you may encounter the following error while installing `openvino-dev` package with extras:
+If you use zsh (Z shell) interpreter, that is the default shell for macOS starting with version 10.15 (Catalina), you may encounter the following error while installing `openvino-dev` package with extras:

 ```sh
 pip install openvino-dev[tensorflow2,mxnet,caffe]